priyanshusibu/Oasis_Infobyte_Project/README.md

       Whether you're playing solo to sharpen your skills or challenging friends to a battle of wits, Guess the Number promises endless fun and mental stimulation.
 Get ready to embark on an unforgettable guessing adventure!<br>

 🎯 Key Features:<br>
-Simple yet addictive gameplay
+Simple yet addictive gameplay<br>
-Intuitive score and points system
+Intuitive score and points system<br>
-Compete with friends and family
+Compete with friends and family<br>
-Get more rounds to solve
+Get more rounds to solve<br>
    </h4>
 </div>